2022–23 Kerala Blasters FC season: March

 On 3 March, the Blasters played their knockout match in the playoffs against rivals Bengaluru FC, which was subjected to immense controversy.
 The match went to extra-time after the first ninety minutes ended in a goalless draw.
 The match was subjected to controversy when the Bengaluru skipper Sunil Chhetri scored a 'free-kick' goal in the 96th minute.
 Following the goal, the Blasters players walked-off the pitch after coach Ivan Vukomanović called them off from the pitch.
 The incident occurred when Chhetri scored a free-kick before the Blasters players set themselves in their defensive positions.
 The goal was given for Bengaluru and the Blasters players walked-off from the pitch in the Sree Kanteerava Stadium.
 The match was later stopped by the match officials and Bengaluru was awarded the win and qualification the semi-finals.
-The Blasters later alleged that the referee asked Luna to move away from ball and hence the free kick should have only been allowed following a whistle.
-The club seeked for a rematch and a ban on the referee Crystal John, who controlled the match.
+The Blasters later alleged that the referee asked Luna to move away from the ball and hence the free kick should have only been allowed following a whistle.
+The club sought a rematch and a ban on the referee Crystal John, who controlled the match.

 On 6 March, the AIFF disciplinary committee rejected the Blasters' protest to replay the controversial knockout stage match against Bengaluru FC and to ban the match referee Crystal John.
 The separate panel of the AIFF DC that met on the day rejected the case of the Blasters citing that the case did not fall in the exception mentioned in the Article 70.5 of the AIFF disciplinary code, and further issued a notice to the Blasters for the violation of the Article 58.1 of the AIFF disciplinary code by walking-out of the match.

 On 7 March, the AIFF announced the draw for the 2023 Indian Super Cup that is to be held in Kerala from 3 April, and the Blasters was drawn in the Group A alongside the rivals Bengaluru FC.

+On 28 March, the Times of India sports journalist Marcus Megulhao reported that the Blasters would be penalized upto rupees 5 crores by the AIFF DC for walking-out of the playoff match against Bengaluru.

+On 29 March, the Blasters announced that Adrián Luna will not be part of the Blasters squad for the upcoming Super Cup, as he was granted extended leave for personal reasons.

+On 31 March, AIFF DC imposed a fine of rupees 4 crores on the Blasters for walking off the pitch in the playoff match against Bengaluru on 3 March, and also imposed a 10-match ban and a fine of rupees 5 lakhs on coach Ivan Vukomanović and directed both the parties to issue a public apology within a week.
+The committee also stated that if the Blasters and Vukomanović fails to issue their public apologies within a week, the fine would be raised to rupees 6 crores to the Blasters management and rupees10 lakhs to Vukomanović.